Darxo/Hardened/README.md

 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
-- **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time.
-It now grants 8% Initiative instead of +10 Initiative per stack
+- **Unstoppable** is completely reworked.
+Once per round during your turn, if you hit an enemy with an attack, gain 1 stack up to a maximum of 3.
+Each stack grants +1 Action Points and 10% more Initiative.
+Lose 1 stack if you wait.
+Lose 1 stack if you end your turn with more than half of your action points remaining.
+Lose all stacks when you use recover, get stunned or staggered
 - **Vanquisher** is completely reworked.
 After you step on a corpse that has been created this round, you become Immune to **Displacement** and take 25% less Damage until the start of your next turn. **Gain Ground** (granted by **Vanquisher** perk) is now free
 - **Vigorous Assault** discount is no longer removed when switching items
-- **Weapon Master** no longer works with hybrid weapons.
+- **Weapon Master** no longer grants weapon perks while wielding a hybrid weapons.
+It now grants +1 Bag Slot at all times.
 When you learn **Weapon Master** you now gain a new random weapon perk group
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Wear them Down** is completely reworked.
 It now causes your hits to apply an additional 10 Fatigue on the target and your misses to apply 5 Fatigue.
 After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which prevents them from using **Recover** and applies 30% less Melee Defense and 30% less Ranged Defense
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for 3 turns granting 25% more damage, +2 Reach and 10 Melee Defense to the user